 The important thing is that your preference for submission comes from self-awareness and choice, not from low self-esteem or fear.

-How to Stop Being Submissive in a Relationship
+How Do You Stop Being Submissive in a Relationship and Find Your Voice Again?

 If you’ve realized that your submission has become unhealthy or you simply want more balance in your relationship, here are practical steps for how to stop being submissive in a relationship: